cyberchallengeit-ve/ctf-ad-rules/README.md

 Credits
 -------
-This year the CTF is organized by the [c00kies@venice](https://secgroup.github.io) hacking team under the direction of the [CyberChallenge.IT](https://cyberchallenge.it) committee.
+This year the CTF is organised by the [c00kies@venice](https://secgroup.github.io) hacking team under the direction of the [CyberChallenge.IT](https://cyberchallenge.it) committee.

 Organisers would like to thank [RuCTFe](https://ructfe.org/rules/) and [FAUST CTF](https://2018.faustctf.net) for inspiring part of these rules.